wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.html.md

 # Part 4: Summary Statistics - descriptive statistics

-Let's calculate basic summary statistics for each lake:
+Let's calculate basic summary statistics for each lake for mass: